muratk5n/thirdwave/en/README.md

 "@wallstreetpro

 This did not age well.
-Remember this guy? ￼ #BlockFi"
+Remember this guy?"

 [[-]](https://mobile.twitter.com/wallstreetpro/status/1541776499942035458)